LELEC210X/LELEC210X/INTEGRATION.md

 <!-- tell users to run commands from within the root directory or subdirectories -->

 ```
-poetry install
+rye sync
 ```

 Also, make sure to run the above command from the repository directory, or from any of its subdirectories.
-The same applies for all `poetry` commands.
+The same applies for all `rye` commands.

 ## Steps